-Music supervisor Jen Ross has left her stamp on some of the highest-profile television series currently on the air, including the new hit NBC musical comedy series Zoey’s Extraordinary Playlist for Austin Winsberg, National Geographic’s biopic drama series about the Queen Of Soul Genius: Aretha, the music-centric Fox hit Empire (created by the Oscar-nominated team behind The Butler, and produced by Brian Grazer) about the royal world of hip-hop, concluding its series run with its 6th and final season, the STARZ drama series, Power, also in its 6th season and the Annapurna musical TV series, Soundtrack, created by Joshua Safran.
+Music supervisor Jen Ross has left her stamp on some of the highest-profile television series currently on the air, including the new hit NBC musical comedy series Zoey’s Extraordinary Playlist for Austin Winsberg, National Geographic’s biopic drama series about the Queen Of Soul Genius: Aretha, the music-centric Fox hit Empire (created by the Oscar-nominated team behind The Butler, and produced by Brian Grazer) about the royal world of hip-hop, concluding its series run with its 6th and final season, the STARZ drama series, Power, with its 6th and final season and the Netflix / Annapurna musical TV series, Soundtrack, created by Joshua Safran.
 Jen is also responsible for the Netflix original We The People, produced by Barack and Michelle Obama, Chris Nee, and Kenya Barris, the NBC music driven drama Ordinary Joe, and the new Peacock original Bel-Air.
 Up next for Jen is the feature film Purple Hearts, starring Sofia Carson for directors Elizabeth Ellen Rosenbaum and Ben Lewin for Netflix.

 Ross is a Los Angeles native who grew up around the entertainment industry, and soaked up the power of music and movies during her early years (particularly in John Hughes’ influential, soundtrack-fueled films).
 She started out in the music industry on the label side, working with Grammy-winning artists like Rufus Wainwright and Nelly Furtado.
 She was slowly drawn towards the magic alchemy of mixing music into movies, and charted a path to where she is today.